M360

 The campaign review screen itself also includes better estimates before launch: projected reach, expected leads, and budget breakdowns help teams make data-informed decisions even before committing spend.

-Previously, sales and marketing teams often relied on disconnected spreadsheets, email threads, and siloed CRM systems to track reservations, sales phases, and lead activity.
+Previously, sales and marketing teams often relied on spreadsheets, email threads and siloed CRM systems to track reservations, sales phases, and lead activity.
 This fragmentation made it difficult to answer vital questions like How many units remain available?
 Which phases are performing best?
 Which leads are most engaged?

 Analytics – Clear, Actionable Project Insights